megahertz/electron-simple-updater/example/README.md

 [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher)
 to simplify release publishing

-It can be build and publish by the single command:
+It can be built and publish by the single command:

     npm run release -- -- --transport-token<Your Github API Token>